wd15/nix-no-root/README.md

 compiling the bootstrap version, and the final nix directory where everything will eventually go.
 The final directory must be the same as in your `config.nix`.
 Other args are passed to the last `nix-env` command.
-You probably want add `-j` to use all processors.
-This was my full invocation:
+You probably want to add `-j` to use all processors.
+If you have existing Nix binaries, make sure to remove them from your `PATH` to prevent errors.
+This was my full
+invocation:

     # provided by the Berkeley cluster environment
     # you may need to find your equivalents